Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 local moduleName = require 'mods/scripts/modules/myGamingModules'  -- uses a custom name
 ```

-To call the <code>require</code> function, get the specified module name to use; if it's contained inside a variable, <ins>get the variable name if not get the module name</ins>.
+To call the `require` function, get the specified module name to use; if it's contained inside a variable, <ins>get the variable name if not get the module name</ins>.
 Add a dot <kbd>.</kbd> character followed by the <ins>function or variable name inside the Lua module file</ins>.

 Example:
 ```lua